UnsubCentral

 Cookie Stuffing

-Cookie stuffing is a type of affiliate fraud that involves the use of cookies to track clicks and sales that have not actually occurred.
+Cookie stuffing is a type of affiliate fraud that involves the use of cookies to track clicks and sales on affiliate networks that have not actually occurred.
 There are two main types of cookie stuffing: image cookie stuffing and counter cookie stuffing.

-Image cookie stuffing involves the use of invisible images to place cookies on a user’s computer without their knowledge or consent.
+Image cookie stuffing involves the use of invisible images to place cookies on a user’s computer without their knowledge or explicit consent beforehand.
 Counter cookie stuffing involves the use of counter scripts that track clicks and sales that have not actually occurred.

 Banner Ads

 Banner ads are a common form of advertising used by affiliates.
-However, some affiliates may use banner ads to engage in fraud or non-compliance.
+However, some affiliates may use banner ads to engage in deceptive practices or in fraud or non-compliance.
 For example, they may use misleading or deceptive banner ads that do not accurately represent the products or services being advertised.
-They may also use banner ads to engage in click fraud, which involves artificially inflating the number of clicks on an ad to earn higher commissions.
+They may also use banner ads to engage in unethical practices or in click fraud, which involves artificially inflating the number of clicks on an ad to earn higher commissions.

 Forced Clicks

-Forced clicks are another form of affiliate fraud that involves the use of techniques to artificially inflate the number of clicks on an ad.
-This may involve the use of bots or automated scripts to click on an ad repeatedly, or it may involve the use of deceptive techniques to trick users into clicking on an ad.
+Forced clicks are another form of affiliate fraud that involves the use of techniques to artificially inflate the number of clicks on an affiliate link or ad.
+This same affiliate activity may involve the use of bots or automated scripts to click on an ad repeatedly, or it may involve the use of deceptive techniques to trick users into clicking on an ad.

 Malware and Adware